Skip to Main Content

 • loose-leaf services

-• Secondary sources interpret and comment upon the law.
-They are sometimes collectively referred to as legal Commentary.
+These sources are sometimes collectively referred to as Legal Commentary.

 Why do I need them?

-It's pretty obvious really, now that you know what they are.
-They are great research aids and help you to understand the basics of legal topics.
-They are also fantastic at providing references to key legislation and leading cases on assignment topics.
+Secondary sources are useful when conducting legal research, as they interpret and comment upon the law.
+They are great research aids and help you to understand the basics of legal topics and provide context and background on legal topics.
+They are also fantastic at providing references to key Legislation and leading / landmark Cases on legal topics.

 Contact for support